saasbook/hw-sinatra-saas-wordguesser/docs/part_0_create_saas_app.md

 This command starts the Rack appserver and the WEBrick webserver.
 Prefixing it with `bundle exec` ensures that you are running with the gems specified in `Gemfile.lock`.
 Rack will look for `config.ru` and attempt to start our app based on the information there.

-If you're developing locally, you can visit `localhost:9292` in your browser to see the webapp.
-It will open in a new tab in the IDE if you click on it, but you should open up a fresh browser tab and paste in that URL.

-Point a new Web browser tab at the running app's URL and verify that you can see "Hello World".
+GitPod will prompt you to expose a port for the service that you've just started.
+Click "Open in Browser" to open a new browser tab at the URL of your app running in the GitPod environment.
+Verify that you can see "Hello World".

 #### Self Check Question

 <details>
-  <summary>What happens if you try to visit a non-root URL such as <code>https://workspace-username.c9.io/hello</code> and why? (your URL root will vary)</summary>
+  <summary>What happens if you try to visit a non-root URL such as <code>https://<gitpod-instance-id>.gitpod.io/hello</code> and why? (your gitpod-instance-id will vary)</summary>
   <p><blockquote> You'll get a humorous error message from the Sinatra framework, since you don't have a route matching <code>get '/hello'</code> in your app.
 Since Sinatra is a SaaS framework, the error message is packaged up in a Web page and delivered to your browser.</blockquote></p>
 </details>